Print PDF

 A few representative matters include:

-• Successfully defended a Fortune 20 cybersecurity company in qui tam False Claims Act litigation, in which the U.S. government sought in excess of $1.2 billion in damages and penalties.
-After 10 years of litigation and a four week trial, the Court awarded the government less than $1.4 million in damages and statutory penalties.
+• Successfully defended a Fortune 20 cybersecurity company in a $1.4 billion False Claims Act qui tam matter, in which the U.S. government and California sought in excess of $1.2 billion in damages and penalties.
+The case was one of the largest False Claims Act matters to proceed to trial and the largest involving the GSA Schedule.
+After 10 years of litigation and a four-week trial, the court awarded the government approximately 5% of the amount the government sought.

 Some of our most effective work, however, is on cases that never become public.
 Our attorneys work proactively with clients to develop and update compliance programs to detect and prevent problems before the threat of litigation even arises.
 Our attorneys can also audit compliance programs to identify actual or potential problems at a point in time when reasonable prophylactic, corrective, or curative steps can be taken.